Skip to main content

 The bottom line

-Protect your home and belongings from wildfires by getting adequate insurance coverage before it’s too late.
+As wildfire season begins across Canada, it’s essential to protect your home and belongings with adequate insurance coverage.
+To enusre protection, you must have a policy in place before a wildfire starts buring in your neighbourhood.
+If you live in a high-risk area, it’s especially necessary to secure coverage before it’s too late.
 Compare home insurance quotes online to get the best rates on the coverage you need.